As Alberta's economy continues its sluggish recovery, it's nice to see not all news is bad news on the economic front.

 Last week, 4iiii Innovations announced an acquisition of an Ontario-based tech company that not only adds to the prosperity of the Cochrane-grown company but will also bring more money and jobs to the community.

-While our community has had its share of businesses shutter over the past few years, the technology sector continues to find success with companies such 4iiii Innovations and Garmin continuing to show growth and employing hundreds of people in high paying jobs.
+While our community has had its share of businesses shutter over the past few years, the technology sector continues to find success with companies such as 4iiii Innovations and Garmin continuing to show growth and employing hundreds of people in high paying jobs.

-These success stories are prime examples of the need for Alberta to diversify to try and stave off the continuous boom and bust cycle of the energy sector, though it is unlikely one industry will ever support the load of economic success in Alberta as oil and gas has.
+These success stories are prime examples of the need for Alberta to diversify to try and stave off the continuous boom and bust cycle of the energy sector, though it is unlikely one industry will ever support the load of economic success in Alberta as oil and gas have.

 Cochrane, through its tourism strategy, is working to tap that market that has shown tremendous success for the communities of Canmore, Banff and Jasper.
 Tourism dollars in those communities combine for an estimated $1 billion in economic impact.
-While we aren't a mountain town per se, Cochrane could become the gateway to the Rockies and Kananaskis serving as a hub for back country and mountain adventures.
+While we aren't a mountain town per se, Cochrane could become the gateway to the Rockies and Kananaskis serving as a hub for backcountry and mountain adventures.
 Not to mention the value of our own ranching and Indigenous history – in co-operation with the community of Morley.

 Cannabis is a growing niche market – pun intended – that is yielding unbelievable results in central Alberta.